Basics:

 If you’re willing to take the time to sell directly to another consumer, you’ll get more selling with Swappa.
 Unlike resellers like BuyBackWorld, Swappa simply provides a marketplace where buyers and sellers can connect.
 That usually results in sellers getting significantly higher prices.
 You can check out Swappa here.

-If you don’t want to take the time to negotiate with other consumers, the two resellers that we recommend are It’sWorthMore and The Whiz Cells.
+If you don’t want to take the time to negotiate with other consumers, we’d suggest that you shop around a bit to find a good reseller willing to give you the best price.
+You can check prices at BuyBackWorld here.
+Two other resellers that we recommend are It’sWorthMore and The Whiz Cells.

 You can check out ItsWorthMore here.